What Is a Gym Proposal?

 Step 3: The Marketing Plan

 Without an effective sales and marketing plan, generating profit could prove to be a challenge.
 Sales and marketing are often intertwined and mutually dependent on each other.
 A sound and solid marketing plan is needed to be able to hit sales targets.
-For instance, if the goal is to hit five hundred gym memberships per month, you need a concrete and sustainable marketing strategy to execute your goal.
+For instance, if the goal is to hit five hundred gym memberships per month, you need a concrete and sustainable marketing strategies to execute your goal.
 In other words, steady sales are needed in order to generate profit and keep your gym running.

 Step 4: The Financial Plan